ohincu/ecommerce-trx-analysis/README.md

 This is a transnational data set which contains all the transactions occurring between 01/12/2010 and 09/12/2011 for a UK-based and registered non-store online retail.The company mainly sells unique all-occasion gifts.
 Many customers of the company are wholesalers.

 ## Limitations
 **1. Limited time-frame**
-The data is only available for one year, which does not allow a cleaer understading of overall business development and seasonal effects.
+The data is only available for one year, which does not allow a clear understading of overall business development and seasonal effects.

 **2. Missing data**
 There are missing customer IDs, about 25%, and order descriptions.

 **3. Unclear stock code convention**
 Stock codes are not standardized, sometimes they are in digits, sometimes in letters.

 ## Requirements